 See below for more details.

 ACT FOR ACHIEVING EXCELLENCE

-LEVEL 2 -ADVANCED LEVEL
+Part 2 -ADVANCED SKILLS

 This advanced-level course is intensely practical, with a strong emphasis on skills-development.
 You’ll discover a treasure-trove of simple but powerful tools, techniques and processes that you can immediately start using to enhance your work with the goal of OPTIMISING PERFORMANCE, and helping your clients rapidly achieve excellence.

 ONLINE Early Bird: S$303.74 + GST = S$325.00 (until 3rd Oct!)

 The role of the self in the development of well-being and excellence